On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: De Sitter SPACE IN the JACKIW-TEITELBOIM MODEL

+where the quantum state of the stress tensor is related to the dilaton configuration.
+In Sec.~\ref{sec:review_de Sitter2}, the vacuum state was imposed by hand because we have treated de Sitter space as the background geometry, but now the Bunch-Davies vacuum state should be determined by the dilaton parameter $\alpha$ thanks to the dynamical treatment of de Sitter space.
+From Eqs.~\eqref{totalflux} and \eqref{eq:general bc}, the stress tensor is neatly written as

 where the stress tensor is central extended by $I_{\pm\pm}\!=1$ and $I_{\pm\mp}\!=\!0$.
-Especially, $\alpha=1$ and $\alpha=2$ correspond to the de Sitter-invariant Bunch-Davies vacuum \eqref{eq:BD vacuum} and the thermal state $| \Psi \rangle$ in Eq. \eqref{eq:Hawking temp vacuum}, respectively, and so each stress tensor is written as
+In particular, $\alpha=1$ and $\alpha=2$ correspond to the condition \eqref{eq:BD vacuum} for the de Sitter-invariant Bunch-Davies vacuum and the condition \eqref{eq:Hawking temp vacuum} for the de Sitter non-invariant thermal state $| \Psi \rangle$.
+So they are written as

 We are now in a position to calculate the proper temperature.
-By using the modified Stefan-Boltzmann law \eqref{newcom} and the stress tensor \eqref{central}, the local temperature for an arbitrary $\alpha$ is calculated as
+By using the proper energy density \eqref{com}, the modified Stefan-Boltzmann law \eqref{eq:eff sb law}, and the stress tensor \eqref{central}, the proper temperature for an arbitrary $\alpha$ is calculated as

 where $\alpha \ge 1$ for a real temperature.
-For $\alpha=1$ corresponding to the Bunch-Davies vacuum \eqref{eq:BD vacuum}, the effective temperature must vanish like Eq.~\eqref{eq:nonthermal}.
-In the case of $\alpha > 1$, the temperature takes the Tolman's form, where the redshift factor indicates inhomogeneity of the temperature due to the breaking of de Sitter symmetry except the time-like Killing symmetry implemented by $\xi^\mu_{(t)} \partial_\mu=\partial_t$.
-In particular, Eq.~\eqref{finaltem} for $\alpha=2$ corresponds to the condition \eqref{eq:Hawking temp vacuum} becomes the Tolman temperature \eqref{Tolman}.
+For $\alpha=1$ corresponding to the Bunch-Davies vacuum \eqref{eq:BD vacuum}, the proper temperature vanishes like Eq.~\eqref{eq:nonthermal}.
+In case of $\alpha > 1$, the redshift factor in the proper temperature \eqref{finaltem} indicates inhomogeneity of the proper temperature due to the breaking of de Sitter symmetry except the time-like Killing symmetry implemented by $\xi^\mu_{(t)} \partial_\mu=\partial_t$.

 For the dilaton solution \eqref{eq:sol Psi}, the parameters are shown to satisfy $0 < \alpha \leq 1$ and $\tilde \alpha > -(\kappa \alpha) /2 $ upon requiring the singularity free condition of the dilaton field.
-In the special case of $\alpha=2$ of interest, the dilaton field goes to zero at a finite $r^*$, so a time-like naked singularity occurs as seen in Fig.~\ref{fig:dilaton}.
-Thus, the singularity free condition of the semiclassical Jackiw-Teitelboim model together with the reality condition of the temperature \eqref{finaltem} determines $\alpha=1$ uniquely.
-As a result, the Bunch-Davies vacuum is the only well-defined vacuum in thermal equilibrium and the proper temperature vanishes in our model.
+In the special case of $\alpha=2$ of interest, the dilaton field goes to zero at a finite $r^*$, so a naked singularity occurs as seen in Fig.~\ref{fig:dilaton}.
+Thus, both the reality condition for the proper temperature \eqref{finaltem} and the singularity free condition for the dilaton field determines $\alpha=1$ uniquely.
+As a result, the de Sitter invariant Bunch-Davies vacuum is the only well-defined vacuum in thermal equilibrium and the proper temperature globally vanishes in the semiclassical Jackiw-Teitelboim model.